Why should I select PineCone Therapies, LLC?

 White Settlement ISD

 PineCone Therapies is open Monday through Friday 8:00 a.m. to 5:00 p.m.
 Clinic hours are based on client need and may be scheduled as late as 7:00 p.m.
 Monday to Friday, and on Saturday and Sunday by appointment and based upon therapist availability.

 There is no charge for cancellations received 24 hours prior to the scheduled appointment.
 Failure to cancel less than 24 hours prior to the session will result in a $25.00 cancellation/no show fee.

 Do you accept insurance?

 Yes.
-PineCone Therapies accepts Blue Cross and Blue Shield, UnitedHealthcare, and Tricare/Humana for speech therapy.
+PineCone Therapies accepts Blue Cross and Blue Shield, UnitedHealthcare, Magellan HealthCare, Cigna Behavioral Health and Tricare for ABA therapy.
 It is the patient's responsibility to call and confirm treatment benefits for speech-language pathology services with their insurance carrier, and to obtain any necessary pre-authorizations or referrals.
 In the event that an insurance company is billed and payment is denied, the patient will be responsible for the cost of services.

 Do you accept DARS patients?